 c.
 HISTORIC BUILDINGS

-In addition to the above guidelines, historic buildings located in one of the City’s Historic Districts or in the Downtown Design Review Overlay Zones may have more restrictions regarding location and how the mural is attached to the structure.
+In addition to the above guidelines, historic buildings located in one of the City’s Historic Districts may have more restrictions regarding location and how the mural is attached to the structure.
 The historic context of the structure should be maintained.
 Drilling into or otherwise altering the historic façades must be avoided.
 Painting murals directly to the building’s exterior is the preferred method of media and installation.
 However, considerations to materials and condition of historic building facades (such as brick or stucco) will further influence whether a mural is appropriate for the proposed location.

 d.
 ARTIST DESIGNED MURAL OR HAND-PAINTED ADVERTISEMENT: SIGN REGULATIONS